hsupunw/people-base/README.md

 - Also spring-data-jpa for persistence layer with h2 in memory database.
 - More over it is protected by basic authentication supported by spring-security.
 - All endpoints are documented with swagger 2.
-- It additonally, provides related hateos navigation links for each endpoint response.
+- It additonally, provides related hateoas navigation links for each endpoint response with spring-hateoas.
 - Source code is covered by unit and integration tests powered with spring boot tests.

 ## Build